Teen’s first words after devastating crash lets mom know: ‘You’re going to get your kid back’

 OTTAWA COUNTY, MI – Weeks after the devastating crash, 16-year-old Sam Smalldon started to whisper his first words.

-His doctor rushed through Mary Free Bed Rehabilitation Center to find his mother.
+His doctor rushed through Mary Free Bed Rehabilitation Hospital to find his mother.

 In the speech therapy room, Sam whispered: “Hi, Mom.”